matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/system-contracts.md

 [Interface](https://github.com/matter-labs/v2-testnet-contracts/blob/8de367778f3b7ed7e47ee8233c46c7fe046a75a3/l2/system-contracts/interfaces/IL1Messenger.sol#L5)

-This contract is used to send messages from zkSync to Ethereum L1.
-For each message sent the `L1MessageSent` event is emitted.
+This contract is used to send messages from zkSync to Ethereum.
+For each message sent, the `L1MessageSent` event is emitted.

 ## INonceHolder